verachell/Social-Media-Parody-NaNoGenMo-2022/README.md

 # Social-Media-Parody-NaNoGenMo-2022
-Generates >50000 words of parody of social media
+Generates >50000 words of parody of social media.
+Output is an html page.

 ## Social Media Parody
 ### Usage - how to run this program